 6061-T6 polished aluminum handlebar that is similar to the Torrington North Road.
 Compatible with MTB-style levers and grips.
 Now compatible with bar end shifters.
+With the generous sweep angle and grip length, it moves your hands about 145mm back vs. a standard straight bar

 - 6061-T6 aluminum